witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 What am I doing among all these men?
 --

 Women - you're still underrepresented in our industry.
 It doesn't mean you have to be underrepresented at local meetups or conferences.
-It'll be great to hear you!
-If you prefer more women-oriented group first - please try [GeekGirlsCarrots](http://geekgirlscarrots.pl), [Women in Technology](http://womenintechnology.pl) or similar groups in your country.
+It'll be great to listen to you!
+If you prefer more women-oriented groups first - please try [GeekGirlsCarrots](http://geekgirlscarrots.pl), [Women in Technology](http://womenintechnology.pl) or similar groups in your country.

-I'd be strongly encouraging you to speak up at your local meetup, believe me - it's full of supporting geeks who'd like to hear you.
-I'm running [dev@LDZ](https://meetup.com/dev-LDZ/) and there's for sure a place for you!
+I strongly encourage you to speak up at your local meetup, believe me - it's full of supporting geeks.
+I'm running [dev@LDZ](https://meetup.com/dev-LDZ/) meetup and I welcome you with my arms wide open as a speaker and attendee!

-Try out conferences, I've been to many - they're full of great people and the atmosphere is
+Try out conferences too, I've been to many - they're full of great people and the atmosphere can be really amazing.
+Don't hesitate to send your proposals to conference "Call For Papers".

+Men - if you have girl friend who is reluctant to speak in public - please tell her that you'd like to listen to her, let us be at least two wanting more women at meetups and conferences!

 Practice
 --
 You have to spend a lot of hours in preparation and practice.
 There's no other way but it pays off.
 There is a significant difference between speakers preparing for the talk and those who treat it a bit lightly.
 There are very few speakers with such an enormous talent they don't have to prepare.
 Most of the brilliant talks I've listened to were the result of practicing... a lot!

-It doesn't mean that it's a kind of exam, you'll be making mistakes from time to time (everybody does), use your notes or slides to help yourself, it's nothing bad.
+It doesn't mean it's a kind of exam, you'll be making mistakes from time to time (everybody does), use your notes or slides to help yourself, it's nothing bad.
+Practice your talk but let yourself be imperfect.

 Remember that [Steve Jobs and Winston Churchill didn't start out as great speakers](http://www.forbes.com/sites/carminegallo/2014/11/25/steve-jobs-and-winston-churchill-didnt-start-out-as-great-speakers/).
-Assume it will take time to learn it properly.
+Assume it will take time to learn it.

 There are plenty of resources on how to be a better speaker.
 I would start with [Scott's video](http://speakinghacks.com/).
 There is also a great [website from Zach Holman](http://speaking.io/) on this subject as well.
 [Gojko Adzic talks about this subject on his blog.](http://gojko.net/2013/01/24/how-to-deliver-a-killer-presentation/)